Arcade Creek: Hydrology and Water Quality

-Over the last 150, Arcade Creeks hydrology has changed drastically.
+Over the last 150 years, Arcade Creeks hydrology has changed drastically.
 Due to infrastructure building, peak flow has increased in volume while the construction of drainage systems and loss of land have decreased volume of depression storage.
 Both these two factors have caused an increase in peak flows as well as higher scour capacity.
 In the early years, the creek would run dry in some sections but starting about 45 years ago and due to urbanization, the stream flows perennially.
 During the summer months low flows run about 2 cubic feet per second (cfs), while the average base flows from between 15 and 20 cfs.
 During pea flows of intense storm systems, it can be as high or higher than 2,800 cfs.
 Arcade Creek is prone to flooding due to levees on both sides of the stream between Marysville blvd. and adjoining of Steelhead Creek in addition to constriction of channel flow due to road structures.
 Because of this during heavy storms and large amounts of precipitation, the golf course northeast and the residential area southeast are prone to flooding.
 Flooding stage gets reported via automatic sensors located at Scott Road and Deer Creek Crossing.
 CEQA-mandated a need to implement flood control in which the City of Citrus Heights approved a development plan that would provide three basins with a total of 20 acres that would receive and collect any storm water that spills over the creeks banks.
 Arcade Creeks groundwater is shallow, about 8 to 15 feet deep in depth, but due to being deeply incised from high flows this shallow groundwater lost.
 In addition, due to the fact that Arcade Creek has a large volume of urban runoff and drainage into the creek, it is filled with toxic pollutants, fertilizers, bacteria, metals, pesticides, soap, grease, fats, oil and other hydrocarbons.
 Arcade Creek also experiences high volume of litter and trash due to being surrounded by residential and commercial buildings.
 For the past 10 years, the USGS and Sacramento River Watershed Program have been monitoring Arcade Creeks water quality.
 It was found that the dissolved oxygen levels were among the lowest, while containing some of the highest contaminant concentration among the bodies of water tested.
 In 2001, SRWP determined that Arcade Creek ranked #7 in highest concentration of mercury, while having the highest levels of dissolved copper (4.0 ug/L), highest concentration of Zinc, fourth highest in copper, and third highest in arsenic contamination.
 In addition, Arcade Creek was found to have the highest number diazinon, chloropyrifos, prometon, and prowl which are strong pesticides.
 Because Arcade Creek flows into the Sacramento River, which leads to the Sacramento-San Joaquin Delta, and is used as drinking water for over 20 million people toxicity is a major concern.